cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

   * If an info unit group contains both an image and a call-to-action link, option to make the image link to the call-to-action URL.
 If there are multiple call-to-action links, the image will link to the first link.
 eyebrow: Main content
 title: Info unit groups
-description: "Info unit groups are used to draw a user’s eye to key information on a page.
-An info unit can contain an image, brief description, and call-to-action link to lead a user to additional content on a child or sibling page. "
+description: 'Info unit groups are used to draw a user’s eye to key information on a page.
+An info unit can contain an image, brief description, and call-to-action link to lead a user to additional content on a child or sibling page. '
 use_cases: >-
   ### When to use